Running Injuries: How to Avoid

 Have a Physical Evaluation

 Certain health problems may hamper your running performance and increase your risk of injury.
-Specifically, osteoporosis, arthritis and other degenerative joint diseases can increase injury risk and should be addressed before you start to run.
+Specifically, osteoporosis, arthritis and other degenerative joint diseases can increase injury risk and are often addressed before beginning a running program.

 Stretch Before and After You Run